aws/copilot-cli/site/content/docs/commands/storage-init.en.md

                                   with "--name" and "--storage-type".
                                   Can be specified with "--engine".
 ```

+!!!attention "Considerations when using Aurora Serverless v1 storage"
+    #### Aurora Serverless v1 is only supported for workload-level storage
+    If you want to create an Aurora Serverless v1 with "environment" lifecycle, please see [this example](https://github.com/aws/copilot-cli/discussions/5621).

 ## How can I use it?
 Create an S3 bucket named "my-bucket" attached to the "frontend" service.